In Part 1 of this series, we covered The Anatomy of Great Hiring, you can read more about that here.

-In Part I of this series, we covered The Anatomy of Great Hiring, you can read more about that here.
-In Part II, we’ll be focusing on how to keep the candidate at the heart of your process, why this matters, and what effect this can have on your recruitment measures.
+In Part 2, we’ll be focusing on how to keep the candidate at the heart of your technical recruiting process, why this matters, and what effect this can have on your recruitment strategy.

 As such, it’s essential that the candidate feels a strong connection to the hiring team.
 After all, candidates will remember how you make them feel, so it pays to design a process that has the candidate at the heart of it.

 An interview process must also be scalable, repeatable, and consistent.
 Every candidate who goes through the interview process should experience the same level of attention, care and engagement.
 It should be a positive experience for everybody.

 Effective interviews are skills and behavior-oriented.
 If you are hiring technical people you must be certain they can do the job you need them to do.
 Assessing technical skills with a coding test is an excellent approach for candidates to demonstrate what they can do.

 By running a real-time coding test with the candidate and the hiring team, you are not only assessing technical skills, but also observing how the candidate works and interacts with others.
 It’s also a very positive experience for the candidate who has ample opportunity to ask questions, pair program with a team member, and demonstrate their knowledge and experience.

 Improving Candidate Experience

 Interview questions should be behavior based.
 Behavioral questions help to discover what the candidate has done and can do.
 It’s too easy for people to talk about what they believe they can do, and to cover what it says on their CV, without a hiring manager ever truly understanding what they can actually do.
 Behavior based questions get to what matters—what a candidate can actually do.